Girish-GAP/Logic-Building/C/Problems on Numbers/README.md

 ----
 ## Problem 28
 Write a program which accept range from user and return addition of all even numbers in between that range.
-(Range should contains positive numbers only) <br />
+(Range should contain positive numbers only) <br />
 Test cases :  <br />
 <pre>
 Input : 23   30      Output : 108